ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-16-enjoying-the-greenery-of-gran-canaria.md

 ![View to Las Palmas in the dark](/assets/images/IMG_7179.jpg)

-My initial doubts about the islands completely disappeared when I opened the door of my van the next morning.
+My initial doubts about the islands completely disappeared when I opened the door of my van in the morning.

 ![View to Las Palmas in the dark](/assets/images/IMG_7181.jpg)